nyxnor/onionjuggler/README.md

 The current state of the internet (plain net) is:
 * **not private** - every server you connect to knows your public ip address and your Internet Service Provider knows to which site you are connecting to.
-* **not trustless** - to add encryption to an website, there is the [Certificate Authority](https://en.wikipedia.org/wiki/Certificate_authority) problem, the conglomerate dictates.
+* **not trustless** - to add encryption to an website, there is the [Certificate Authority](https://en.wikipedia.org/wiki/Certificate_authority), the [problem](https://www.whonix.org/wiki/Warning#The_Fallible_Certificate_Authority_Model), the conglomerate dictates.
 Your Let's Encrypt self signed certificates is not the solution if noone verifies the fingerprint.
 * **not censorship resistant** - dns attacks as well as many other still occurs
 * **not descentralized** - you can not purely peer to peer (running your own internet, connecting directly to the wanted host)